George Barrett Award Committee | Hillman Foundation

 George Barrett Award Committee

-Mary Barrett Brewer with George BarrettMary Barrett Brewer, George Barrett’s daughter, is a native Nashvillian.
-She received her undergraduate degree from Rhodes College in Memphis Tennessee in 1982 and her J.D. from Vanderbilt University School of Law in 1986.
+Mary Barrett Brewer with George BarrettMary Barrett Brewer is George Barrett’s daughter and a native Nashvillian.
+She received her undergraduate degree from Rhodes College in Memphis, Tennessee in 1982 and her J.D. from Vanderbilt University School of Law in 1986.

-She has attended The United States Sixth Circuit Judicial Conference for many years as a judicial delegate and is now a life member of this conference.
-In 2002, Ms. Brewer was inducted as a fellow of the Nashville Bar Foundation.
-She lives in Nashville with her husband Mark H. Brewer and they have three grown children, Matthew, Sarah Kate and Elizabeth.
+Mary has attended The United States Sixth Circuit Judicial Conference for many years as a judicial delegate and is now a Life Member of this conference.
+In 2002, Mary was inducted as a Fellow of the Nashville Bar Foundation.
+She lives in Nashville with her husband Mark H. Brewer and is the mother of three children.

 Lucas GettentagLucas Guttentag is Professor of the Practice of Law at Stanford Law School and Robina Foundation Distinguished Senior Fellow and Senior Research Scholar at Yale Law School, where he teaches courses on immigration law, immigration administration, and constitutional litigation.
 He is the founder and former longtime national director of the American Civil Liberties Union (ACLU) Immigrants’ Rights Project, which he led from 1985 to 2010.
 From 2014 to 2016, he was an immigration policy adviser in the Obama administration serving first as Senior Counselor to the Director of U.S. Citizenship and Immigration Services and then as Senior Counselor to the Secretary of Homeland Security.